 If you suddenly see your hamster having a seizure DO NOT PANIC.
 If you panic, the hamster will sense your panic, it will panic more and the outcome of the seizure will do more harm to the poor hamster.
 Speak to the hamster in a soft voice and place your hand around the hamster (in the cage).
 The outcome of this would lead to the hamster not panicing and being more relaxed, thus such seizure will be shorter.

-When the seizure stops, let the hamster rest and when it is back to normal you will have to remove any ramps or ladders from the hamster's cage for any future re-occurrences.
+When the seizure stops, let the hamster rest.
+When the hamster is back to normal, you will have to house the hamster in a one level cage and remove any ramps or ladders from the hamster's cage to prevent injuries.

-Hamster seizures may look shocking and very bad to the eye, but only our constant love and support to the hamster will help it live a normal and happy life.
+Hamster seizures may look shocking to the human eye, but only our constant love and support to the hamster will help it live a normal and happy life.